raraz15/electronic_music_downloader/README.md

 ```

 ### Chart Analysis
 Can analyze the Top100 Charts of Beatport and Traxsource.
-You need to scrape the chart first [Beatport](#beatport-top100-chart-scraper), [Traxsource](#traxsource-top100-chart-scraper)
+You need to scrape the chart first with [Beatport] or(#beatport-top100-chart-scraper), [Traxsource](#traxsource-top100-chart-scraper)
 ```bash
 python emd/analyze_chart.py -p=<chart_json_path> --save-figure
 ```